end-4/dots-hyprland-wiki/src/content/docs/en/dev/inst-script.md

 :::tip[outdate-detect-mode]
 `sdist/<DISTRO_ID>/outdate-detect-mode` is a text file.
 Just use `AUTO` as its content in your PR.

-For possible values, see the definition of function `outdate_detect()` in [1.install-deps-selector.sh](https://github.com/end-4/dots-hyprland/blob/main/scriptdata/step/1.install-deps-selector.sh).
+For possible values, see the definition of function `outdate_detect()` in [1.install-deps-selector.sh](https://github.com/end-4/dots-hyprland/blob/main/sdata/step/1.install-deps-selector.sh).
 :::

 ## Cross-distro support via Nix
-When `--via-nix` is passed to `install.sh`, `./sdist/nix/install-deps.sh` (still WIP) will be used.
+When `--via-nix` is passed to `./setup install`, `./sdist/nix/install-deps.sh` (still WIP) will be used.
 It's not for NixOS, but for nearly every distro.

 **We need help on `sdist/nix/install-deps.sh`.**